Networks for performing arts in Latin America

 Embedded in national cultural scenes

 Over the years, the three academies have become firmly established in the region.
 Each program is now independently curated by the artistic directors in the countries, with support from a network of national cultural institutions, private foundations, European cultural institutes, and universities.
-The Goethe-Institut takes on a key role by providing stipends for emerging Latin American artists.
+The Goethe-Institut took on a key role by providing stipends for emerging Latin American artists.
 The organizers of the academies are also networked with each other to encourage the flow of information and collaboration in the region.
 Examples of productions that have emerged from these networks can be found in an interview with Joachim Gerstmeier.